-▶ use of sedation with the secondary risk of shortening the time left to live e.
-Evaluation of the decision-making process after its application
+▶ Use of sedation with the secondary risk of shortening the time left to live.

 Even though this is not its purpose, sedation can have a side effect in certain cases of accelerating the process of dying.
 There is much debate about the use of continuous deep sedation in the terminal phase up to the person's death, if in addition it is in conjunction with the cessation of all treatment.